Course Outline

 Format:

-The task requires you to demonstrate your ability to critique and identify characteristics of an advertising campaign's effectiveness, and ineffectiveness, by unpacking what can be discerned about the branding strategy of the product or service, who the target audiences are, and, especially, by deconstructing the creative rhetorical techniques through which persuasive calls to action are made in chosen campaigns.
+The task requires you to demonstrate your ability to critique and identify characteristics of an advertising campaign's effectiveness and/or ineffectiveness, by unpacking what can be discerned about the branding strategy of the product or service, who the target audiences are, and, especially, by deconstructing the creative rhetorical techniques through which persuasive calls to action are made in chosen campaigns.
+Please see the supplied Task information for details are formatting and submission requirements.

 Criteria: